Popcore/verisart/README.md

 ```
 curl -H "X-User-Email: user2@email.com" -X POST -d '{"title": "cert2", "year": 2018, "note": "some other notes"}' http://0.0.0.0:9091/certificates
 ```
 Please note the user of the `X-User-Email` header, which is required for authenticating the user.
-Not including the header will prodice an error.
+Not including the header will produce an error.

 Both commands should return the certificate that was generated or an error message explaining what went wrong.
 If all went well the output should look something like